 This is achieved by (i) adhering to a Board approved loan to deposit guidelines (ii) adherence to regulatory mandated liquidity mismatch guidelines with respect to the amount of potential projected cash outflow, looking out one month, as a percentage of total deposits (iii) maintaining holdings of high quality liquid assets and short maturity interbank placements and (iv) maintaining external counterparty repurchase facilities.
-The Bank entered into a \$75 million repurchase facility with an S&P A- rated financial institution in 2012 which was undrawn at June 30, 2014.
+The Bank has a repurchase facility with an S&P A- rated financial institution which was undrawn at December 31, 2014.